arpitshah29/StreamingCurrency-sf/README.md

 - Channge the parameters.

+## Part 3: Finally, test your solution.

-- There are 2 options to run the project:
+- Run the Mule application.
+There are 2 options to run the project:
  - Option 1.
    - Right Click the project in **Package Explorer**.

    - Click **Export**.